 You should start the email by briefly recapping the problem for anyone who might not know what is going on.
 This is also an effective way of making sure everyone has received the same information and helps you to avoid any confusion.

 As a manager or team leader, your staff will look to you for direction in times of crisis.
 Make sure you include some kind of strategy or way to move forward from the incident.
 This will help to motivate your team and get the problem resolved faster.

 Subheadings and paragraphs

 If you are experiencing a major incident, your email must be clear and concise.
 It’s easy to forget about presentation when you are in panic mode, but long chunks of text will only make your email harder to comprehend.
 Take the time to put together a clean cut email and include logical sub-headings to help the reader navigate through the most important information:

 Some of your recipients may have further questions or concerns.
 You should provide a way for them to get in touch with you or the person in charge, such as an email address or phone number.

 If the crisis is large scale, you may want to consider setting up a crisis hotline to efficiently manage incoming questions.
 For press statements, you should include a designated contact to deal with any follow up questions from journalists.

 In Mail Designer 365, you can quickly build a professional email to keep your team informed in times of crisis.
-To keep things confidential and eliminate the risk of sensitive information falling into the wrong hands, you can send securely via your own servers using your own address – directly within the app.
+If there are things which need to stay confidential to eliminate the risk of sensitive information falling into the wrong hands, you can send securely via your own servers using your own address – directly within the app.